 If you are researching the true effects of varicocele embolization surgery, you are not alone.
 Gaining in visibility since its creation in 2015, by mid 2016 this website was on the first google result page while searching for “varicocele embolization”.
-But for unknown reasons, this site has now disappeared from google search results.
-Now it doesn’t even appear when searching for “against varicocele embolization”.
-Attempts at contacting google have been answered but they say they can’t detect any problem and say that they’re not involved.
-It’s a mystery, and a shame, because this site has helped many people.
-If anyone could help with this issue please contact me.
-And, of course, help spread the word on the dangers of varicocele embolizations by sharing this website.
+It now appears further back on the search.
+Help spread the word on the dangers of varicocele embolizations by sharing and linking to this website.

 I underwent a varicocele embolization procedure in June 2008 for pain in my left testicle that was moderate but not overbearing.
 I was 28 at the time.